dtran556/cse15l-lab-reports/index.md

 After you have sucessfully set up your account you have to wait up to a few minutes for your account to be set up properly.

 # Part 3: Remotely connecting to the server
+Depending on your operating system, connecting to servers for the first time will be different.
+If you have windows you must first download git and then go to your terminal and type   ```git bash```.
+This next part will be the same for Windows OS or Mac OS, you then go to terminal and type this ```ssh cs15lwi23xyz@ieng6.ucsd.edu``` with the "xyz" part corresponding to your own specific CSE 15L account.

 # Part 4: Trying out commands